devkristie/portfolio-project/README.md

 ## Future Updates:

-This portfolio is an ongoing project, and I continue to update it with new work as I progress in my learning journey.
+This portfolio is an ongoing project, and I continue to update it with new work as I progress in my learning journey. **Please note that the projects that are on the portfolio are not real, I have made up the websites to add to the portfolio.**

 ## License: